iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Release-candidate states may include draft, in review, approved, rejected, ready for deployment, deployed, superseded (replaced by a newer release candidate), or withdrawn.

 Here, approved means that the release candidate has passed the required review and approval steps, ready for deployment means that it is approved and cleared for a specific deployment step, and deployed means that at least one deployment record has been created from that release candidate.
+Whether that deployment was to test, staging, or production should be determined from the linked deployment records rather than from the release-candidate state alone.

 Approval-request states may include open, pending responses, completed, cancelled, or expired (approval window elapsed without completion).